espressif/esp-idf/docs/en/api-reference/peripherals/touch_pad.rst

 .. only:: SOC_TOUCH_VERSION_1

-    The touch sensor will count the number of charge/discharge cycles over a fixed period of time (specified by :cpp:func:`touch_pad_set_measurement_clock_cycles`).
+    The touch sensor counts the number of charge/discharge cycles over a fixed period of time (specified by :cpp:func:`touch_pad_set_measurement_clock_cycles`).
 The count result is the raw data that read from :cpp:func:`touch_pad_read_raw_data`.
-After finishing one measurement, the touch sensor will sleep until the next measurement start, this interval between two measurements can be set by :cpp:func:`touch_pad_set_measurement_interval`.
+After finishing one measurement, the touch sensor sleeps until the next measurement start, this interval between two measurements can be set by :cpp:func:`touch_pad_set_measurement_interval`.

     .. note::